On TV Tonight

 - 21:00 - River Cottage Spring - River Cottage Spring, 2

 - Makes 4 jars

-Enjoy a traditional treat with Janet Brinkworth's recipe for home-made gooseberry jam, delicious with bread or toast
+Janet Brinkworth's gooseberry jam is easy to make and delicious with bread or toast

 Method1.
 Put the gooseberries in a preserving pan or a very large saucepan.
 Heat gently and simmer for about thirty minutes, until the gooseberries are really softened and reduced.